squillo/n-gineers-start-here/README.md

 All N Lang applications use the N Lang Message Wire Protocol (MWP) to send and receive messages.
 Messages tell the N Lang application what part of a program to run and with what data.
 By default, a message request and response is a synchronous operation.

 ### How do I message my N Lang application?
  Depending on your N Lang Interpreter, you can send messages over an N Gateway.
 Eventually, there will be several N Gateway options, in the meantime, Squillo developed a [Kong Gateway plugin](https://github.com/squillo/rcp-gateway-kong) that converts HTTP requests to and from the N Lang Message Wire Protocol.
-This N Gateway is designed to work as a standalone but also works with the Raconteur Control Plane (RCP) "TODO LINK NEEDED" developed by Squillo.
+This N Gateway is designed to work as a standalone plugin with Kong but also works with the Raconteur Control Plane (RCP) "TODO LINK NEEDED" developed by Squillo.

 ### Can I write my own N Lang parser?
 Yes, as long as it follows the N Lang specification and is registered as an N Lang parser.